Sydney PC & Technology User Group Inc. Administration

 Sydney PC User Group Incorporated's policy aim is to provide and maintain safe, healthy, sociable conditions for all members and invited guests whilst attending club activities.

-It is the duty of all members to familiarise themselves with the NSW The Civil Liability Act and with our club's Health and Safety Policy, copies of which are available from the Secretary and can be downloaded from the club's website.
+It is the duty of all members to familiarise themselves with the NSW The Civil Liability Act and with this Health and Safety Policy.

 The Committee has overall responsibility for Health and Safety and shall: